This easy Cream Cheese Frosting recipe is the stuff dreams are made of. Luscious, creamy, and such a delightful indulgence all on its own.

-It should be regular full-fat brick cream cheese at a cool room temperature.
-NOT whipped or spreadable cream cheese made for bagels.
-I’ve found that some off-brand cream cheese bricks have an unappealing almost watery texture.
+Use a regular full-fat cream cheese brick at a cool room temperature.
+Do NOT use whipped or spreadable cream cheese made for bagels.
+I’ve found that some off-brand cream cheese bricks have an unappealing, almost watery texture.
 Go with a quality brand when possible.

 Unsalted butter at a cool room temperature helps to make the frosting light, fluffy, and sturdy enough to pipe.
-Unsalted really does work best here and if you’re curious why, check out my article on unsalted vs salted butter.
+Unsalted really does work best so you don’t end up with a buttercream that tastes like salt.
+Check out my article on Unsalted vs. Salted Butter for more on this.

 It may not be so secret once you take a closer look at these photos.
 The secret ingredient that elevates this frosting to a gourmet level…. it’s vanilla PASTE!
 Yes, it’s a little pricier and harder to find than regular vanilla extract, but it’s totally worth it.

-You can purchase it at gourmet food and kitchen stores like Williams Sonoma and Sur la Table, or make it easy on yourself and just add a bottle to your next Amazon order.
+You can purchase vanilla paste at gourmet food and kitchen stores like Williams Sonoma and Sur la Table, or make it easy on yourself and just add a bottle to your next Amazon order.

 Lastly, if you find cream cheese frosting to be too sweet or rich for your taste, add a splash of lemon juice.
 It won’t add much pronounced lemon flavor, but the acidity will cut through and balance the richness.